2009 Malagasy political crisis

 The 2009 Malagasy political crisis began on 26 January 2009 with the political opposition movement led by Antananarivo mayor Andry Rajoelina, which sought to oust President Marc Ravalomanana from the presidency.
-The crisis reached its climax in the 2009 Malagasy coup d'état when Andry Rajoelina was declared the president of the High Transitional Authority of Madagascar on 21 March 2009, five days after Ravalomanana transferred his power to a military council and fled to South Africa.
+The crisis reached its climax in the 2009 Malagasy coup d'état led by Colonel Noël Rakotonandrasana when Andry Rajoelina was declared the president of the High Transitional Authority of Madagascar on 21 March 2009, five days after Ravalomanana transferred his power to a military council and fled to South Africa.

 The international community immediately condemned the leader and his ascension as unconstitutional, characterising the move as a coup.
 Financial support and foreign investments stopped, and the country fell into one of the worst economic crises in its history.
 The SADC and the African Union were designated to supervise Madagascar's political reinstatement.

 Though the objective of the transitional government was to run presidential elections as soon as possible to relieve the tensions (despite regular delays), its major challenge was to establish an agreement among Madagascar's four key political factions (Rajoelina, Ravalomanana, Zafy and Ratsiraka), some of which were skeptical of the transitional government.
 On 11 December 2010, a new constitution was formally approved, launching the Fourth Republic.
 On 28 October 2011 a consensus Prime Minister, Omer Beriziky, was appointed.
 Presidential and parliamentary elections were scheduled for 8 May and 3 July 2013 and eventually held in December.

 Origins of the conflict

 In December 2007, Andry Rajoelina was elected mayor of Antananarivo.
 Tensions quickly grew between president Ravalomanana and the young mayor over the course of 2008 as Rajoelina became a vocal critic of a series of unpopular policies enacted by the president.
-He condemned what he called the "restriction of freedom" on the island, and criticized the president's plans to lease large parts of land to the Korean industrial company Daewoo.
+He condemned what he called the "restriction of freedom" on the island, and criticized the president's plans to lease large parts of land to the South Korean industrial company Daewoo.

 On 13 December 2008, the Ravalomanana administration decided to shutter Viva TV, a television channel belonging to Rajoelina after broadcasting an interview with the former exiled president Didier Ratsiraka.
 Other television and radio stations that also aired the interview were not sanctioned.

 Andry Rajoelina organized a series of rallies in January 2009 that took aim at the Ravalomanana administration and gave voice to growing popular resentment toward the president's increasingly authoritarian policies and a widespread perception that national development had only benefitted an elite minority of which the president was the most visible figurehead.
 As anti-government frustration transformed into civil unrest, two state television stations were burned by anti-government protesters.
 At least 130 people were killed in Madagascar during the crisis.
 The protests were seen as the gravest challenge faced by the Ravalomanana government since he came to office in 2002.
 President Ravalomanana vowed to restore order "whatever the cost", according to a government statement.